pixelgrade/fonto/README.md

 ## Changelog

+### 1.2.0
+* Improve integrations with Customify and Style Manager.
+* Fix issues with wrong uploads folder and attachments not attached to the current post.
+* Improve compatibility with WordPress 5.7.2.
+* Update CMB2 and CMB2-Conditionals dependencies to their latest version.

 ### 1.1.0
 * Updated CMB2 to the latest version (v2.6.0), thus avoiding issues with other plugins or themes that use CMB2.
 * Fixed minor styling issues.